 - 1. Part of attendance is building relationships.
 Be here.
 All here. - 2.
-There are 6 random (not on syllabus) virtual class assignments.
-I will count 5 towards your final grade.
-These cannot be made up and can only be completed on our Thursday meeting times. - 3.
+There are 12 random (not on syllabus) in-class assignments.
+I will count 10 towards your final grade.
+These cannot be made up. - 3.
 Regardless of days missed, assignments are due on assigned due dates. - 4.
 Communication is critical.
 If extenuating circumstances arise, come talk to me.
-If you say nothing, I cannot support you.